NOAH 2005 DVD VHS

 Genichiro Tenryu vs. Yoshinari Ogawa 10:27.
 Ogawa was a minor member of Tenryu’s army before Tenryu abandoned him to join SWS.
 Ogawa has grown up, or at least old, since then, and his goal was to finally get revenge by sending the senior star into retirement.
 He tried picking on Tenryu’s knee, but was quickly overwhelmed.
 It’s lame enough this went on after the two paper champions, but at least they could have figured some way to make Ogawa appear to have a snowballs chance in hell.
 How did booking this match accomplish anything, and what made it Dome feature worthy?
 Despite Ogawa not even being close enough to Tenryu’s level to give him a few good rallies, it was enjoyable due to Tenryu dishing out one wicked potato shot after another.
 Tenryu has finally gotten better at carrying a match if only because he relies on stiffness and simplicity, but in a way the bout was good in spite of itself.
 Still, one has to wonder why they couldn’t give Taue this match, as it would have been much more intriguing and competitive, and obviously Taue had nothing to do on the show, and did nothing. **3/4

 Kenta Kobashi vs. Kensuke Sasaki 23:38.
-If your conception of pro wrestling ignores selling than this was undoubtedly one for the ages.
-It’s the ultimate macho brutality or bullshit depending upon your perspective, a real my schwartz is bigger than yours post potato shot popupfest, that is if they bothered to go down in the first place.
+If your conception of a fight is two guys just standing around trading free shots then perhaps this is one for the ages.
+It’s the ultimate macho brutality or pure bullshit depending upon your perspective, a real my schwartz is bigger than yours potato shot popupfest, that is if they bothered to go down in the first place.
 The story of the match is they essentially both consider themselves the toughest guy in the world, so they are going to withstand every possible form of brutality the other can throw at them with defiance and without flinching, or especially yielding.
 It was how to kill each other without doing a deathmatch.
 They didn’t want to win so much as to prove their superiority.
 They expected, no demanded, the other match them, with Sasaki rooting against his own potential ring out victory, waving Kobashi on when Kenta nearly couldn’t beat the 20 count after Kensuke Northern Lights bombed him on the floor.
-The structuring was interesting because most of the variety came early due to the match being built around an endless 4+ minute chop exchange.
-Sasaki really stepped his offense up to make up for Kobashi’s ever tightening moveset.
-He had some moments of clumsiness, for instance two of his best moves - the Frankensteiner off the top and the plancha - took forever to set up because Sasaki couldn’t get his balance on the ropes.
+The structuring was interesting because most of the variety came early due to the match being built around an endless 4+ minute chop exchange that was kind of cool to see once, but it's influence has ruined puroresu for the last 2 decades.
+Sasaki really stepped his offense up to make up for Kobashi’s ever tightening moveset, and inability to move.
+He had some moments of clumsiness, as usual, for instance two of his best moves - the Frankensteiner off the top and the plancha - took forever to set up because Sasaki couldn’t get his balance on the ropes.
 The heart of the match was the aforementioned chop showdown.
 Even more than the record amount of welting and broken blood vessels, even beyond the constant thuds, I think the most impressive thing to me is this exchange was so intense the sweat was still flying off each of their chests right to the very end.
 The match was so easily understandable, and the sort of career shortening performance you don’t give often because if nothing else it simply leaves you too sore, that crowd went totally gaga over it.
-It’s the most memorable match on the show, I mean, no amount of skill can really overshadow two guys pulverizing each other with tree chopping force, but I’d only rate it the third best on the show because it was the sort of two steps forward, one step back match where what they did to make it great also had some reverse effects.
-Still, if it’s not the best singles match of Sasaki’s career, it’s at least very very close. ****
+While hardly the best match on the show, it's the still kind of the most memorable match in the sense that at this point in time before it had been done to absolute boredom, no amount of skill or craft could really overshadow two guys pulverizing each other with tree chopping force.
+That being said, I only rated it as the third best match on the show at the time because it was the sort of two steps forward, one step back match where what they did to make it "great" also had some reverse effects, and it's aged really poorly. ****

 Mitsuharu Misawa vs. Toshiaki Kawada 27:04.
 The 21st confrontation in the legendary Misawa vs. Kawada series didn’t produce a lot of new wrinkles, but for a couple guys old enough to have their share, they did themselves proud, delivering far more than mere nostalgia.
 It was more towards Kawada’s match than most of their recent encounters have been, vintage All Japan working the holds and putting them over big with the occasional small touches such as Kawada surviving a choke but then collapsing when Misawa tried to whip him into the corner.
 While Misawa vs. Kawada may have lacked the raw in your face excitement of the Kobashi vs. Sasaki match, it was exquisite in its patience and diversity.
 What made it thrilling is they telegraphed very little.
 For the most part they also exchanged strikes, but these exchanges organically set up virtually every major move they used.
 For instance, a chop vs. elbow battle on the apron suddenly left Kawada prone to a Tigerdriver off the apron, though this wound up being one of the many teases.
 The success of the match didn’t lie in what they ultimately succeeded in or failed to execute because they allowed you to live in what they hoped to do.
 The rush came from the surprise of the opportunity for the familiar big move opening up, which is not to say they didn’t deliver a powerbomb on the ramp, emerald flowsion, and ganso bomb, but that even when they did so, it was in such a manner that seemed designed to remind their peers there’s more to wrestling than merely exhausting your arsenal.
 The one truly disappointing aspect of Kawada vs. Misawa was the heat.
 I think the fans just had nothing left after Kobashi vs. Sasaki, so it took quite a while for them to begin viewing the match passionately.
 Ironically, some no selling got the fans into it, but Misawa popping up from two released German suplexes was meaningful because they’d sold just about everything that came before it.
 Kawada’s big chance came when he subsequently slipped out of Misawa’s intended German suplex reply and leveled him with an enzuigiri.
 Misawa was able to weather the storm, setting up Kawada no selling an elbow by kicking out at 1.
 This led directly to the finish, as Misawa essentially threw nothing but elbows for the rest of the match, finally knocking Kawada out with a running elbow.
 Having been apart for 5 years since the tragic All Japan split, there wasn’t nearly as much to play on as there normally is.
 The match wasn’t as deep or even as well executed as many of their previous encounters, with Kawada throwing some of his strikes without conviction as if he were concerned with not hurting Misawa, which seemed particularly lame coming after Kobashi & Sasaki left nothing to the imagination.
 The rather retarded excuse for another Misawa vs. Kawada was that even though Kawada has always been the superior wrestler and Misawa & Kawada have been peers since 1992, they had a senpai-kohai relationship since Misawa was a year ahead of Kawada, the leader of their team, and has owned him in singles.
 Kawada not only doing yet another job, but actually having to get on the mic and essentially admit Misawa was his master left something of a bad taste in my mouth, though the quality always supercedes the outcome.
 In any case, though not in the better half of their bouts, it was what a big show main event should be in more or less every regard, and a particularly fine example of making the moves meaningful rather than simply rolling out move after move.
 It was, as always, about as good a justification for viewing pro-wrestling as I can think of. ****